 - 3. Push and hold the front of the master door lock switch on the driver's door until you hear a click (after about 5 seconds). - 4.
 Release the switch, and within 5 seconds, turn the ignition switch to the LOCK (0) position.

-To program the Park Lock mode: Locks all doors when the shift lever is moved out of the Park (P) position (A/T vehicles only).
+To program the Park Lock mode: Locks all doors when the shift lever is

+Locks all doors when the shift lever is moved out of the Park (P) position (A/T vehicles only).